GuillaumeBiton/hackernews7v/docs/01-SettingUp.md

 As [Vladimir Kharlampidi](https://github.com/nolimits4web), creator of [Framewok7](http://framework7.io), decided to go foward with [vue.js](http://vuejs.org), I would like to try to change my development process to vue.js and web components.

-After some reads over the net on Vue.js, I choose to start this librairy using tools provide with it.
+After some reads over the net on Vue.js, I choose to start this library using tools provide with it.
 So I setup my environment using [vue-cli](https://github.com/vuejs/vue-cli)

 Just: